NMBURobotics/vox_nav/README.md

 ![.](docs/gui_2.png)

 ## Interact with GUI
 Click on Start Gazebo Stand Alone, to start botanbot simulation.
-Note that the Gazebo worls we use is large so your computer needs to have an dedicated GPU,it takes apprx.
-10 seconds for simulation to start.
+Note that the Gazebo worlds we use are large, so your computer needs to have an dedicated GPU,it takes apprx.
+10 seconds for simulation to start in my case.
 After a while you should see Gazebo starting.

-This worls is lage and you may not see the Botanbot at first, At left side of Gazebo simulation, find the `models -> botanbot` right click and the `follow` botanbot model.
-This shouls put the focus to botanbot.
+This world is large and you may not see the Botanbot at first, At left side of Gazebo simulation, find the `models -> botanbot` right click and then `follow` botanbot model.
+This should put the focus onto botanbot.

-You can also click on start RVIZ and you should be able to see sensor data and robot model as ;
+You can also click on start RVIZ and you should be able to see sensor data and robot model in rviz ;

 ![.](docs/rviz_1.png)